bagder/uncurled/people/no-telling.md

 Heck, even other application authors or product manufacturers will just get your stuff and use it and not tell you (and neither are they obliged to of course).
-Until things do not work as they thought...
+Until things do not work as they thought.